La Voz (Mexican TV series) season 11

-The eleventh season of La Voz premiered in June 6, 2022 on Azteca Uno.
-The coaching panel is formed by David Bisbal, Yuridia, Ha*Ash and Joss Favela, who replaced María José, Miguel Bosé, Edith Márquez and Jesús Navarro.
+The eleventh season of La Voz premiered on June 6, 2022, on Azteca Uno.
+The coaching panel was formed by David Bisbal, Yuridia, Ha*Ash and Joss Favela, who replaced María José, Miguel Bosé, Edith Márquez and Jesús Navarro.
 Eddy Vilard and Sofía Aragón both returned for their third season as hosts.

 On Monday, August 29, 2022, Fátima Elizondo was announced the winner and crowned La Voz México 2022, alongside her coach Yuridia.

 Yuridia became the second coach, after Carlos Rivera in season seven, to win the show after both being participants of TV Azteca's musical reality La Academia.
+Moreover, Yuridia became the ninth coach in eleven seasons (except Alejandro Sanz and Laura Pausini) to win on their debut season.

 Coaches

 Prior to filming starting in April 2022, reporter Pati Chapoy leaked that Yuridia and musical sister duo Ha*Ash would be coaches of this new season.
 Days later, they were officially confirmed by the TV network alongside the announcement of David Bisbal and Joss Favela, who had coached the third season and fourth kids version season, respectively.